 The price is because it is not outsourced by Nikkon but Made in Japan.
-In some form, this lens system has been a part of Nikon product line from the 1990s.
+In some form, this lens system has been a part of the Nikon product line since the 1990s.
 Made of metal, it is robust and built to take the rough with the smooth.

 Without any delicate VR (vibration reduction) mechanism, you could expect it to work for years without breaking down in the middle of nowhere.
 Of course, the absence of AF-S means autofocus is slightly slow.